matt-dray/safar6/README.md

 This project is a demonstration of [the {R6}
 package](https://r6.r-lib.org/) and the R6-class for object-oriented
 programming in R. It’s purely for learning purposes.
+You can [read a blog post](https://www.rostrum.blog/2021/01/04/safar6/) about it.

 ## Basic gameplay